Huntsville State Park

 - Swim in our designated area from 10 a.m. - 8 p.m. (no lifeguards).
 Read our swimming safety tips before you swim.

-- Rent a canoe, kayak or paddle boat at the park.
+- Rent a canoe, kayak or paddle boat.

 Gator Junction sells camping and fishing supplies, groceries, ice cream, cold drinks, ice, souvenirs and more!

 We need your help.
 Friends of Huntsville State Park give programs, help maintain the park, and raise funds.
 Call the park to learn more.

 The CCC built many of the park’s facilities, including the group recreation hall and boat house.
 To learn more, visit our History page.